Confidence motions in the United Kingdom: Before 2011 and after 2021

 If a government wins a confidence motion they are able to remain in office.
-If a confidence motion is lost then the Government is obliged to resign or seek a dissolution of Parliament and call a General Election.
-Although this is a convention, prior to the 2011 Fixed-term Parliaments Act there was no law which requires that the Government resign or call a General Election.
+If a confidence motion is lost then the Government is obliged to resign or seek a dissolution of Parliament and call a general election.
+Although this is a convention, prior to the 2011 Fixed-term Parliaments Act there was no law which required that the government resign or call a general election.
 Modern practice shows dissolution rather than resignation to be the result of a defeat.
 The government is only obliged to resign if it loses a confidence vote, although a significant defeat on a major issue may lead to a confidence motion.

-During the period 1945–1970 Governments were rarely defeated in the House of Commons and the impression grew that if a Government was defeated it must reverse the decision, seek a vote of confidence, or resign.
+During the period 1945–1970 governments were rarely defeated in the House of Commons and the impression grew that if a government was defeated it must reverse the decision, seek a vote of confidence, or resign.

 Brazier argues: "it used to be the case that a defeat on a major matter had the same effect as if an explicit vote of confidence had carried" but that a development in constitutional practice has occurred since the 1970s.
 Thatcher's defeat over the Shops Bill 1986 did not trigger a confidence motion despite being described as 'a central piece of their legislative programme'.
 The government simply accepted that they could not pass the bill and gave assurances to Parliament that they would not introduce it.

-After a defeat on a major issue of government policy the Government may resign, dissolve Parliament, or seek a vote of confidence from the House.
+After a defeat on a major issue of government policy the government may resign, dissolve Parliament, or seek a vote of confidence from the House.
 Recent historical practice has been to seek a vote of confidence from the House.
 John Major did this after defeat over the Social Protocol of the Maastricht Treaty.
 Defeats on minor issues do not raise any constitutional questions.

 A proposed motion of no confidence can force a resignation.
 For example, in 2009 the proposed vote of no confidence in the Speaker of the House of Commons forced the resignation of Michael Martin in the wake of the Parliamentary Expenses Scandal.
 Several MPs breached a constitutional convention and openly called for the resignation of the Speaker.